 3.4 Safety outcomes

 Adverse events (AEs) will be reported as number and percentage of patients overall and compared between treatment groups but no formal statistical analysis is planned.
 Treatment related adverse events and reasons for stopped treatment will be summarised descriptively for each treatment group.
 The maximum grade of toxicity (AEs) per patient and the overall rate of toxicities will be summarised according to standard Common Terminology Criteria for Adverse Events (CTCAE).
+Analysis of risk factors for adverse events, such as age subgroup, comorbidity or frailty subgroup will also be performed. ? analysis by major or minor surgery as well as per Osama’s project and systemic or local complications

 3.5 Missing and spurious data